 Economic Opportunities for All

 The plan provides critical investments that help encourage economic growth across Massachusetts, including:

 - $100 million for the MassWorks program, which funds local infrastructure improvements that pave the way for major economic development projects

 - $40 million for the Massachusetts Life Sciences Center capital program

-- $27.2 million to continue implementing a new technology platform at the Registry of Motor Vehicles, improving the licensing and registration processes, assisting in the processing of millions of transactions daily, and improving the overall customer experience
+- $6.7 million to continue implementing a new technology platform at the Registry of Motor Vehicles, improving customer service for residents and businesses across Massachusetts

 - $16.3 million for the Massachusetts Manufacturing Innovation Initiative, a matching federal grant program that supports research centers around emerging manufacturing technology

 - $15 million in Workforce Skills Capital Grants, awarded to educational institutions that demonstrate partnerships with local businesses and align their curriculum with industry demand

 - $1 million for the Massachusetts Food Trust program, which leverages private funding to expand healthy food access in underserved communities